Officials: Gun in supermarket shooting bought 6 days earlier - WTMJ

 Associated Press

+Supermarket employees told investigators that Ahmad Al Aliwi Alissa shot an elderly man multiple times Monday outside the Boulder grocery store before going inside, according to the documents.
+Another person was found shot in a vehicle next to a car registered to suspect’s brother.

+Authorities said Alissa was from the Denver suburb of Arvada and that he engaged in a shootout with police inside the store.
+The suspect was being treated at a hospital and was expected to be booked into the county jail later in the day on murder charges.

-BOULDER, Colo.
-(AP) — The suspect in the Boulder supermarket shootings bought the assault rifle six days before the shooting where 10 people were killed, including a police officer, according to an arrest affidavit released Tuesday.
-The documents did not detail where the gun was purchased.
+The suspect purchased the assault weapon just six days before the shooting, on March 16, according to the arrest affidavit released Tuesday.
+It was not immediately known where the gun was purchased.

-The affidavit also said employees of the supermarket told investigators that the suspect identified by police as Ahmad Al Aliwi Alissa, 21, shot an elderly man multiple times outside the store before going inside.

-Another person was found shot and in a vehicle next to a car registered to suspect’s brother, the affidavit said.
+The shooting came 10 days after a judge blocked a ban on assault rifles passed by the city of Boulder in 2018.
+That ordinance and another banning large-capacity magazines came after the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, that left 17 people dead.

+A lawsuit challenging the bans was filed quickly, backed by the National Rifle Association.
+The judge struck down the ordinance under a Colorado law that blocks cities from making their own rules about guns.

 Multiple 911 calls paint a picture of a chaotic, terrifying scene, according to the affidavit.

-One said the suspect had opened fire out the window of his vehicle.
-Others called to say they were hiding inside the grocery store as the suspect opened fire on customers.

-There were reports of “parties down” and that a male suspect had shot at police.
-Witnesses called to describe the shooter as having a black AR-15 style gun and blue jeans and reported he might be wearing body armor.
+One caller said the suspect opened fire out the window of his vehicle.
+Others called to say they were hiding inside the store as the gunman fired on customers.
+Witnesses described the shooter as having a black AR-15-style gun and wearing blue jeans and maybe body armor.

 Boulder Police Chief Maris Herold identified the slain officer as Eric Talley, 51, who had been with the force since 2010.
 He was the first to arrive after responding to a call about shots fired and someone carrying a rifle, she said.